Deepak-3012/Arrays-Java-Leetcode/README.md

 # Arrays-Java-Leetcode
-This repository contains java solutions for Leetcode problems data Structure and algorithms.
+This repository contains java solutions for Leetcode problems on data Structure and algorithms.